 - Smartwatches or other wearable devices

-- Headphones or earbuds (unless required for disability accommodation)
+- Headphones or earbuds (unless required for a disability accommodation)

-The Type I section may be offered as an open-book mail-in exam by some providers.
+The Type I section may be offered as an open book mail in exam by some providers.
 Notes and reference materials are allowed in that format only.
-The open-book format uses a higher passing threshold — 84% (21 of 25) instead of 72% (18 of 25).
+The open book format uses a higher passing threshold: 84 percent (21 of 25) instead of 72 percent (18 of 25).
 Confirm your exam format with your provider before exam day.

-In-person: A proctor monitors the room.
-You'll be directed to your seat, asked to show your ID, and told the rules.
-Paper-based or computer-based depending on the location.
-Results for computer-based administration may be immediate; paper-based results arrive by mail in 2–4 weeks.
+Onsite: a proctor monitors the room.
+You are directed to your seat, asked to show your ID, and told the rules.
+The exam is paper based or computer based depending on the location.
+Results for computer based administration may be immediate.
+Paper based results arrive by mail in 2 to 4 weeks.

-Online proctored: After login, you complete identity verification (show your ID to the webcam), then perform a 360-degree room scan showing all walls and your desk surface.
-The proctor monitors your webcam throughout the exam.
-Score is typically displayed immediately after submission.
+Online proctored: after login, you complete identity verification (show your ID to the webcam), then perform a 360 degree room scan showing all walls and your desk surface.
+The proctor monitors your webcam throughout.
+Your score is typically displayed right after submission.

 For a detailed walkthrough of the online proctored process, see our EPA 608 exam day guide.